Navezjt/AI-Song-Of-Ice-And-Fire/materials/outline_v2_expansion.md

 Outline:
 1. Setting the Stage:
-- The chapter opens with the tense atmosphere as the forces of Daenerys Targaryen and Cersei Lannister gather outside King's Landing.
+- The story continues with the tense atmosphere as the forces of Daenerys Targaryen and Cersei Lannister gather outside King's Landing.
 - The perspectives of Daenerys, Jon Snow, Tyrion, Cersei, and Jaime Lannister are introduced, highlighting their individual motivations and stakes in the battle.
 2. The Clash of Armies:
 - The battle commences with a visceral depiction of the chaos and violence on the battlefield.